Food intolerance: Research directions

-A three month randomized, blinded, controlled trial on people with irritable bowel syndrome found that those who withdrew from the diet the foods to which they had shown an increased IgG antibody response experienced an improvement in their symptoms.
-In individuals with Crohn’s disease and ulcerative colitis food-specific-IgG-based elimination diets have been shown to be effective at reducing symptoms.
-Significant presence of food-specific-IgG has also been detected jejunostomates, ileostomates, and in individuals with eosinophilic esophagitis or food malabsorption due to intolerance.
+A three-month randomized, blinded, controlled trial on people with irritable bowel syndrome found that those who withdrew from the diet the foods to which they had shown an increased IgG antibody response experienced an improvement in their symptoms.
+In individuals with Crohn's disease and ulcerative colitis food-specific-IgG-based elimination diets have been shown to be effective at reducing symptoms.

 Increased intestinal permeability, so called leaky gut, has been linked to food allergies and some food intolerances.
 Research is currently focussing on specific conditions and effects of certain food constituents.
 At present there are a number of ways to limit the increased permeability, but additional studies are required to assess if this approach reduces the prevalence and severity of specific conditions.